DKmica/TreeProAIv2/replit.md

 The application utilizes a modern, dark theme with a primary color palette of bright cyan (#00c2ff) for accents and highlights, set against a dark navy/gray background (#0a1628 to #102a43).
 The design incorporates a custom "futuristic AI circuit tree" logo, consistent across the login page, sidebar, and other UI components.
 All form stylings and active states have been updated to reflect the cyan branding.

 ### Technical Implementations
 - **Frontend**: Built with React 19, TypeScript, and Vite for a fast development experience.
-Styling is handled with TailwindCSS (CDN for development).
+Styling is handled with TailwindCSS via PostCSS (using @tailwindcss/postcss plugin) for production-ready builds.
 React Router DOM (HashRouter) manages client-side navigation.
 - **Backend**: Developed using Node.js and Express, providing a RESTful API.
 - **Database**: PostgreSQL 14+ is used as the primary data store, managed by Replit.
 The schema is initialized from `backend/init.sql`.
 - **AI Core**: A centralized AI Core service (`services/gemini/aiCore.ts`) loads all business data (customers, leads, quotes, jobs, employees, equipment, company profile) on initialization to maintain real-time context.
 It integrates an extensive arborist knowledge base covering tree species, pruning techniques, safety protocols, equipment, seasonal recommendations, and disease/pest knowledge.
 This core powers 58 distinct function calls across 9 categories: (1) Navigation & Records, (2) Customer/Lead Management, (3) Quote/Job Management, (4) Financial Operations, (5) Employee/Payroll, (6) Equipment & Inventory, (7) Business Analytics, (8) Documentation & Safety, (9) Weather & Scheduling, (10) Customer Communication, (11) Route & Logistics, (12) Tree Care Expertise, (13) Marketing & Growth, (14) Emergency Response, and (15) Help/Onboarding.